z3z1ma/cdf/docs/api_reference.md

 Parameters to pass to the notebook when running.

-<a id="core.specification.notebook.NotebookSpecification.keep_local_rendered"></a>
+<a id="core.specification.notebook.NotebookSpecification.gc_duration"></a>

-#### keep\_local\_rendered
+#### gc\_duration

-Whether to keep the rendered notebook locally after running.
+The duration in seconds to keep the locally rendered notebook in the `_rendered` folder.

 Rendered notebooks are written to the `_rendered` folder of the notebook's parent directory.
-Setting this to False will delete the rendered notebook after running.
-This is independent of the long term storage offered by `storage_path` configuration.
+That folder is not intended to be a permanent storage location.
+This setting controls how long rendered notebooks are kept before being garbage collected.
+The default is 3 days.
+Set to 0 to clean up immediately after execution.
+Set to -1 to never clean up.

 <a id="core.specification.script"></a>